ABlam87/README-generator/starter/ProjectREADME.md

   ## Usage

-  No thank you
+  That's none of your business now is it

   ## License

-  This project is license under the Apache License 2.0
+  This project is license under the GNU General Public License v3.0

   ## Contributors

-  Just Me
+  Just me

   ## Tests